Join us for our January 2019 Professional Development Series:

 Learn strategies for supporting students who have endured traumatic events and understanding how their brain reacts to learning after experiencing trauma.
 A prerequisite for achieving classroom competency is the ability to self-regulate attention, emotions, and behavior.
 Learn how to assist students in being successful in the classroom, school and community.
 Once we understand the effects of trauma, the better prepared we are to assist students in becoming confident and achieving students.

-The training will be held on Tuesday, September 19, 2017 in Colorado Springs.
+The training will be held on Thursday, January 17, 2019 from 9:00 – 4:00 in Colorado Springs, CO.
 Please click here to view additional information and to register.

-The training will be held on Wednesday, September 20, 2017 in Colorado Springs.
+The training will be held on Friday, January 18, 2019 from 8:30 – 12:30 in Colorado Springs, CO.
 Please click here to view additional information and to register.

 Evaluating Your Truancy and Attendance Program

 NCSE has designed this interactive training based on expertise in research and evaluation, lessons learned about truancy reduction and practical training experience.
 It is ideal for those in charge of truancy reduction programs who want to use evaluation to make their programs as efficacious as possible or who need to report program effectiveness to funders.
 It is best for those who are new to program evaluation.